arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 account for 10 years.
 I have been part of the department team almost since its creation.
 It is a dynamic environment with two careers in computer science.

-During my first at UNQ I taught OOP.
+During my first year at UNQ I taught OOP.
 Then I accepted the challenge of creating a course from scratch on on Digital TV and Streaming technologies.
 Two years later I have had the opportunity to create a new course for student on the final year.
 The idea was to prepare them in those technologies and tools currently used in